 - Asset Assessment: They will evaluate the Fair Market Value of all the tangible assets of the company, such as inventory or equipment, as well as the intangible assets, such as brand, reputation, and location.

 - Comparable Sales Figures: They will analyze recent sales of commensurate companies.

-- A Partial Purchase Discount: If the buyer is purchasing a minority share of the company, less than 50%, a discount will typically be applied since the other party would still control the business.
+- A Partial Purchase Discount: If the buyer is purchasing a minority share of the company, less than 50%, apply a discount since the other party would still control the business.

 Appraisers and valuation experts typically use more than one approach when evaluating the FMV of a company.
-So grab your business tax returns and general ledger to get started identifying the value of your business today!
+So start identifying the value of your business today by grabbing your business tax returns and general ledger.